leandrocunha526/client-manager/README.md

 # About

-Project to assist in the products and customers management .
+Project to assist in the products and customers management.
 It was used in Gregorio Pacheco's Udemy Django course and modified by Leandro Cunha.

 🚧 **Client manager is under development** 🚧